Protective Action You Can Take Now to Prevent or Minimize the Chance(s) of an Elderly Person Being Abused, Neglected or Exploited

 PROTECTIVE ACTION TO PREVENT OR MINIMIZE ELDER ABUSE

-When an elderly person is a victim of domestic violence, the individual should consult New Jersey’s elder abuse and exploitation laws (see page title “NJ laws on Elder Abuse” found in this site).
-This page goes into significant detail on the NJ laws which govern elder abuse and exploitation.
+When an elderly person is a victim of domestic violence, the individual should consult New Jersey’s elder abuse and exploitation laws (see page title “NJ laws on Elder Abuse” found on this site).
+This page goes into significant detail about NJ laws that govern elder abuse and exploitation.
 It may be possible to obtain a temporary restraining order or domestic violence injunction, or to commence a separate maintenance or divorce proceeding, depending upon the elderly person’s wishes.

 Learn About A Protective Arrangement: A Really Different Type of Quasi-Guardianship Action to Protect an Incapacitated or Vulnerable Person

 A Guardianship action is filed when a person is incapacitated and cannot make decisions on their own.
-It requires somebody else to come in and make those personal, medical and/or financial decisions for him or her.
-A guardianship proceeding is a court action to declare a person incapacitated (meaning not mentally sound) and then have another person appointed as the legal guardian of that person.
-Sometimes (certainly not always), the process can be time consuming and costly depending on whether the proceeding is contested or not.
-The law also disfavors the use of forced guardianships and prefers that the person declared incapacitated to have as much decision-making power as reasonably practical.
+It requires someone else to come in and make those personal, medical, and/or financial decisions for them.
+A guardianship proceeding is a court action to declare a person incapacitated (i.e., mentally incompetent) and to appoint another person as the legal guardian.
+Sometimes (certainly not always), the process can be time-consuming and costly, depending on whether the proceeding is contested.
+The law also disfavors the use of forced guardianships and prefers that the person declared incapacitated have as much decision-making power as reasonably practical.

-So, what if a loved one needs help and some sort of limited protective oversight over his or her finances to prevent them from being wasted, yet still the autonomy of the loved one to use his or her finances in a way he or she chooses?
+So, what if a loved one needs help and some limited protective oversight over his or her finances to prevent these resources from being wasted, while still preserving the person’s autonomy to use his or her finances as he or she chooses?
 The remedy is a “protective arrangement”.
-The court is empowered to appoint a protective arrangement for an elderly and/or disabled and/or incapacitated person, or alleged incapacitated person if there is property owned by him or her that could be exploited, wasted or dissipated, or if funds are needed for the care and support of the person.
-If this finding is made, the court can set up a protective arrangement to ensure that either the property is not wasted by the person, or that the accounts be set up with money to care for this person.
+The court is empowered to appoint a protective arrangement for an elderly and/or disabled and/or incapacitated person, or an alleged incapacitated person if there is property owned by him or her that could be exploited, wasted, or dissipated, or if funds are needed for the care and support of the person.
+If this finding is made, the court can set up a protective arrangement to ensure that either the property is not wasted by the person or that the accounts are set up to provide for this person’s care.

-The court can order a variety of helpful protective arrangements if it is in the best interest of the person.
-So, for example, the court can require the parties to set up a joint bank account and require the approval of both account holders to approve a transaction.
-Requiring a house to be sold or restraining the person from mortgaging his/her property, can be ordered by the court.
+The court can order a variety of protective arrangements if they are in the person’s best interests.
+So, for example, the court can require the parties to set up a joint bank account and require that both account holders approve each transaction.
+The court can order a house to be sold or restrain a person from mortgaging his/her property.
 The court can also order the person at risk to obtain life care services and support and set up a trust through which property can be held.
-Even directing a person to execute a prenuptial agreement prior to getting married is quite possibly within the Court’s discretion if the above considerations are made.
+Even directing a person to execute a prenuptial agreement before getting married is quite possibly within the Court’s discretion if the above considerations are made.

-The difference between a guardianship and a protective arrangement is that a guardian has full (or almost) complete control of his or her ward’s assets.
-In a protective arrangement a person generally understands what is going on around them but needs some oversight from another to protect some or all the assets that the person has.
-The arrangement is less restrictive than a guardianship and covers only designated circumstances should they apply.
-As with most things, consideration must be given before deciding what the best plan of action for your friend or loved one.
+The difference between a guardianship and a protective arrangement is that a guardian has complete or near-complete control over their ward’s assets.
+In a protective arrangement, a person generally understands what is going on around them but needs oversight from another person to protect some or all of their assets.
+The arrangement is less restrictive than a guardianship and covers only those designated circumstances, should they apply.
+As with most things, consideration must be given before deciding on the best course of action for a friend or loved one.

 PROTECTIVE COMPLAINTS CAN BE QUITE EFFECTIVE.
-It gets you into court quickly, it often intimidates and immediately stops predators from further stealing.
-If you’re interested in discussing this option, I welcome you to call me toll-free at (855) 376-5291 or email me at fniemann@hnlawfirm.com.
+It gets you into court quickly and often intimidates and immediately stops predators from stealing further.
+If you’re interested in discussing this option, I welcome you to call me at (732) 863-9900 or email me at fniemann@hnlawfirm.com.

 Office of the Public Guardian and Adult Protective Services

 An adult guardianship may be desirable or necessary for a victim who has lost capacity.
 New Jersey provides for a “public guardianship,” that is, court appointment of a public official or agency to serve as guardian of an incompetent person, usually when no private person or agency is available or willing to assume this responsibility.
-You may find that a public guardianship is the only route available to provide ongoing assistance if or when you are unable to maintain continued involvement or there are insufficient assets to pay for a professional guardian.
-A guardian can be authorized to make legal, financial and health care decisions for the ward.
-Depending on the terms of the guardianship, the guardian may be given decision-making power over only those areas in which the incapacitated person is unable to make responsible decisions.
+You may find that a public guardianship is the only route available to provide ongoing assistance if or when you, or for that matter, anyone is unable to maintain continued involvement or there are insufficient assets to pay for a professional guardian.
+A guardian can be authorized to make legal, financial, and health care decisions for the ward.
+Depending on the terms of the guardianship, the guardian may be given decision-making power over (only) those areas in which the incapacitated person is unable to make responsible decisions.
 This is called a limited guardianship.
-Especially important is the appointment of a guardian of the property which gives the guardian powers over the person’s finances including banking, social security, veteran’s benefits, paying bills, borrowing or loaning money and whatever to buy or sell real estate and stock accounts.
+Especially important is the appointment of a guardian of the property, which gives the guardian powers over the person’s finances, including banking, social security, veterans’ benefits, paying bills, borrowing or loaning money, and buying or selling real estate and stock accounts.

 How a Guardianship Can Help Protect Against Elder Financial Abuse